Print this topic

 Your home can become contaminated with methamphetamine if the drug is made or smoked inside it.

-Making or manufacturing methamphetamine usually results in much higher contamination than smoking.
-Testing for contamination is recommended where there has been suspected drug manufacturing in the house.
+Manufacturing methamphetamine usually results in much higher contamination than smoking.
+You should test for contamination if there has been suspected drug manufacturing in the house.

 Health concerns are mainly related to third-hand exposure to the toxic chemicals used to make methamphetamine.